usecanvas/canvas-editor/README.md

 To release a new version of CanvasEditor:

 * `npm run version major|minor|patch` to increment the version
-* `git push origin master` to push the increment commit and tag
+* `git push origin master` to push the increment commit
+* `git push origin master --tags` to push the increment tag
 * `npm publish` to release to NPM

 ## Running Tests